szait/dvs-sandbox/README.md

 }'
 ```

-NOTE: To check that your data is making successfully into the platform, you can navigate to `http://localhost:8080/streams/exp.dataplatform.TestSubject?start=earliest&groupId=test` in your browser and post a new message.
+NOTE: To check that your data is being successfully ingested, you can navigate to `http://localhost:8080/streams/exp.dataplatform.TestSubject?start=earliest&groupId=test` in your browser and post a new message.
 You should see your payload appear on the screen.

 ### Create Replication Job